n3rdopolis/rebeccablackos/README.txt

     Wayland programs are in /opt/bin or the panel at the top, or in the application selector popup that appears in Wayland.

+You could also use the test_RBOS_ISO.sh to test weston on the iso without a reboot.
+Put the .iso into your home folder, make the test_RBOS_ISO script executable, and run the script from a terminal.
+It will ask you for the ISO you want to mount, (out of the ones in your home folder), and then it will give you a shell running AS ROOT, where you can run the command westoncaller